ULLASKM/Cross_Sell_Prediction/README.md

 Building a model to predict whether a customer would be interested in Vehicle Insurance is extremely helpful for the company because it can then accordingly plan its communication strategy to reach out to those customers and optimise its business model and revenue.

 Now, in order to predict, whether the customer would be interested in Vehicle insurance, you have information about demographics (gender, age, region code type), Vehicles (Vehicle Age, Damage), Policy (Premium, sourcing channel) etc.

+### Model approach
+1) it is a binary classification problem to predict whether the customer is interested in Vehicle insurance or not.
+2) Data had more categorical features than numerical features which were encoded using label encoder.
+3) firstly tried with LGBM classifier which resulted only 83.2 AUC Score.
+4) Therefore it was obivious to select Catboost classifier which deals categorical features better without even required to preprocessing.
+5) By hyperparameter tuning with max_depth,l2 regularizer and learning rate it was possible to achieve the maximum AUC score and minimize Logloss.